oryon-dominik/cliTube/README.md

     pip install google-api-python-client
     ```

-5. Place [cliTube.py](https://raw.githubusercontent.com/oryon-dominik/cliTube/master/cliTube.py) in a directory of your choice.
+5. Place [cliTube.py](https://raw.githubusercontent.com/oryon-dominik/cliTube/master/cliTube.py) in a directory of your choice (e.g: `"C:\Users\<username>\Documents\Scripts\cliTube"`).
 6. Create a file named `secret.py` in the same directory and enter the API-Key generated above.

     ```secret.py
     DEVELOPER_KEY = '<your secret GOOGLE-API key>'
     ```

-7. Add the directory of your choice to the PATH environment variable.
-    Click [here](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/) for a tutorial on how-to modify your windows-10 PATH accordingly or modify and execute the powershell-commands below for your needs.
+7. Add the directory of your choice to the [PATH environment variable](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/) or modify and execute the powershell-commands below for your needs.

     ```powershell
     $user_env = [Environment]::GetEnvironmentVariable("PATH", "User")